Brazilian Butt Lift Guide: Frequently Asked Questions

 While recovery time will vary depending on the patient, RealSelf doctors recommend you avoid sitting directly on your butt for at least two weeks.
 After that, you may want to sit on a boppy pillow, which allows you put pressure on the thighs instead of the butt.
 You will also be asked to wear a compression garment for up to six weeks to decrease bruising and swelling while helping loose skin retract.

-“I generally tell my patients that they may return to work in 10 to 14 days after a Brazilian butt lift,” Dr. Moises Salama said in a RealSelf Doctor Q&A on BBL Recovery.
-“General swelling make take six to eight weeks to improve, but the inflammation from the liposuction can last several months.”
+“I generally tell my patients that they may return to work in 10 to 14 days after a Brazilian butt lift,” said Dr. Moises Salama, a Miami plastic surgeon, in a BBL Recovery Q&A. “General swelling make take six to eight weeks to improve, but the inflammation from the liposuction can last several months.”

-It’s generally recommended that rigorous exercise be avoided for about a month.
+It’s generally recommended that rigorous exercise be avoided for a month.
 However, your doctor may suggest some light-impact movement like stretching and walking.
-Post-op requirements also vary from person to person.
+Post-op requirements also vary.
 It’s important to follow your doctor’s specific instructions to achieve the best results.
 Back to top

 Common side effects include bruising, swelling, pain, irregular contour, asymmetry, infection, and loss of fat due to not following post-op instructions.